zombiiee-Dev/tic-tac-toe/README.md

 ## User Story

 - Has two player "X" and "O".
-- Every play tick "X" or "O" on square.
+- Every player turns tick "X" or "O" on square.
-- Player has 3 "X" "O" consecutive is winner.
+- Player has 3 ("X" or "O") consecutive is winner.
-- Click "Go to game start" to restart game.
+- Click "Restart" to restart game.
-- Click "Go to move" to undo this step.
+- :rocket: Storing a history of moves.
+- :rocket::rocket::rocket: Player can undo move.

 ## Requirement

 Fork this [repo](https://github.com/trancaodua/tic-tac-toe-game) and read through the files.
 Often time , developers are required to work with an existing codebase and improve upon.
 This is one of that time.

-Repositories has 2 brank:
+Repositories has 3 branch:
-- Requirement: Has requirement.
-You will code on this brank.
+- Requirements: Has requirement.
+You will code on this branch.
-- Solution: Has answer of requirement.
+- Solution: Has answers of requirements.
+- Advance solution: Has :rocket: answers of requirements.

-Guide checkout requirement brank to code:
+Guide checkout ````requirements```` branch to code:
 - Step 1: Clone repositories.
 Run: ````git clone https://github.com/trancaodua/tic-tac-toe-game.git````
 - Step 2: Checkout requirement brank to do.
-Run: ````git checkout requirement````
+Run: ````git checkout requirements````

-Guide checkout solution brank to check answer:
+Guide checkout ````solution```` branch to check answer:
 - Step 1: Checkout solution brank to do.
 Run: ````git checkout solution````
+-
+Guide checkout ````advance_solution```` brank to check :rocket: answer:
+- Step 1: Checkout solution brank to do.
+Run: ````git checkout advance_solution````

 You should only code in the designinated area.
 Using the VSC search function for "Your code here", you will see a list of all the placces that required your attention.